makeabilitylab/physcomp/sensors/fsrs.md

 comments: false
 ---

-Please see our [Force-Sensitive Resistor lesson](../arduino/force-sensitive-resistors.md) as part of our [Intro to Input](../arduino/intro-input.md).
+Please see our [Force-Sensitive Resistor lesson](../arduino/force-sensitive-resistors.md) as part of our [Intro to Input](../arduino/intro-input.md) series.

 <!-- ugh, can't include '/arduino/force-sensitive-resistors.md' because it's in a diff directory and going up parent dirs not
      supported by Jekyll.
 From Jekyll docs: "Note that you cannot use the ../ syntax to specify an include location that refers to a higher-level directory."